Our Business is Growing Yours

 Use these seven core characteristics every time you recruit, and you should make things a little easier.

 Anyone you bring into your business, in any capacity (virtual, permanent/PAYE, contractor, freelance), must all of these seven core characteristics:

-They need to really believe in your abilities to do what you’re doing for your customers.
+They need to believe in your abilities to do what you’re doing for your customers.

-It is vital to realise and appreciate that they may never be as passionate as you (it’s your business, after all) but they still need to buy into your drive and ambition and be excited by what you’re doing.
+It is vital to know and appreciate that they may never be as passionate as you.
+It is your business, after all.
+However, they still need to buy into your drive and ambition and be excited by what you’re doing.

 They need to believe in your products and service offering.